mithril-security/blindai/CONTRIBUTING.md

 ### Setting Your Local Development Environment
 You can find detailed explanation of how to install BlindAI in your local machine in the (official documentation)[https://docs.mithrilsecurity.io/started/installation].

-If you encounter any difficulties within that, don't hesistate to reach out to us through [discord](https://discord.gg/TxEHagpWd4) and ask your questions.
+If you encounter any difficulties within that, don't hesitate to reach out to us through [discord](https://discord.gg/TxEHagpWd4) and ask your questions.

 ## Style Guidelines